coderaiser/putout/packages/eslint-plugin-putout/README.md

 ### Safe mode

-When using `putout` in IDE with `--fix` on save, or when you want to disable the most dangerous rules, use:
+When using 🐊`Putout` in IDE with `--fix` on save, or when you want to disable the most dangerous rules, use:

 ```json
 {